Developers guide

 npm run build

-This runs set of gulp and webpack tasks and creates resulting css/js files, including minified ones.
-This also makes sure the contents of img and font folders are being copied to the dist as well for distribution.
+tasks and creates resulting css and js files, including minified ones.
+This also makes sure the contents of the img folder are being copied to the dist as well for distribution.

 Linters